Table of Contents

 The university cannot protect you from a copyright complaint.
 The university may also be required by law to disclose information about you to a complainant for use in pursuing legal action against you.
 The process for handling DMCA notices received by the university is outlined in the Digital Millennium Copyright Act (DMCA) policy.
 The penalties for violation of copyright law can range from university sanctions to civil and criminal prosecution.
 Refer to Student Legal Services' article on Notice of Illegal Music Downloading and File Sharing from the RIAA or MPAA, and read more about Enforcement Activities by Copyright Holders.

 You are not protected from financial penalty just because you received material at no cost or are distributing material with no charge.
 Your only protection is to not possess or distribute any unlicensed copyrighted material.
 There are many Web sites that provide legal online music, movies, and other content.
-Refer to the Keep It Legal page for a list of services that comply with the DMCA.

 4. Training Resources